-- 20 Drawing I (LEC 3.0) Principles of drawing: placement, proportion, perspective, chiaroscuro, values, line, form, texture, and techniques.
-Applied problems to develop perceptual observation. - 30 Drawing II (LEC 3.0) Application of drawing principles: cast and life drawing.
+- 020 Drawing I (Lect 3.0) Principles of drawing: placement, proportion, perspective, chiaroscuro, values, line, form, texture, and techniques.
+Applied problems to develop perceptual observation. - 030 Drawing II (Lect 3.0) Application of drawing principles: cast and life drawing.
 Exercises in representational rendering.
-Prerequisite: Art 20. - 40 Painting I (LEC 3.0) Basic Exploration of oil painting techniques and methods.
-Still life, land-scape and figure. - Painting II (LEC 3.0) Continuation of Art 40.
-Prerequisite: Art 40. - 80 Art Appreciation (LEC 3.0) A basic introductory course designed to familiarize students who have little or no knowledge of the arts with fundamental knowledge necessary for intelligent approach to experiencing the visual arts; painting, sculpture, and architecture. - 85 Study Of Film (LEC 2.0 and LAB 1.0) A study of classic and contemporary films with emphasis on director's technique and philosophy.
-Films by Fellini, Antonioni plus Bergman, Chaplin, etc. will be viewed and discussed. - 100 Special Problems (IND 0.0-6.0) Problems or readings on specific subjects or projects in the department.
-Consent of instructor required. - 101 Special Topics (Variable 0.0-6.0) This course is designed to give the department an opportunity to test a new course.
-Variable title. - 200 Special Problems (IND 0.0-6.0) Problems or readings on specific subjects or projects in the department.
-Consent of instructor required. - 201 Special Topics (Variable 0.0-6.0) This course is designed to give the department an opportunity to test a new course.
-Variable title. - 203 Architectural Design I (LEC 1.0 and LAB 2.0) Introduction to the interaction between architecture and art.
-A series focused on the history of architecture as it relates to styles and functions.
-Theories of building and site design, plan and spatial organization, formal composition, and environmental context are considered as principle form determinants.
-Prerequisite: Sophomore standing. - 219 Art For Elementary Teachers (LEC 3.0) Considers the vital role of art activities and creative experiences in the growth and development of children at their level.
+Prerequisite: Art 20. - 040 Painting I (Lect 3.0) Basic Exploration of oil painting techniques and methods.
+Still life, land-scape and figure. - 050 Painting II (Lect 3.0) Continuation of Art 40.
+Prerequisite: Art 40. - 080 Art Appreciation (Lect 3.0) A basic introductory course designed to familiarize students who have little or no knowledge of the arts with fundamental knowledge necessary for intelligent approach to experiencing the visual arts; painting, sculpture, and architecture. - 085 Study of Film (Lect 2.0 and Lab 1.0) A study of classic and contemporary films with emphasis on director's technique and philosophy.
+Films by Fellini, Antonioni plus Bergman, Chaplin, etc. will be viewed and discussed. - 100 Special Problems (Variable) Problems or readings on specific subjects or projects in the department.
+Consent of instructor required. - 101 Special Topics (Variable) This course is designed to give the department an opportunity to test a new course.
+Variable title. - 200 Special Problems (Variable) Problems or readings on specific subjects or projects in the department.
+Consent of instructor required. - 201 Special Topics (Variable) This course is designed to give the department an opportunity to test a new course.
+Variable title. - 219 Art for Elementary Teachers (Lect 3.0) Considers the vital role of art activities and creative experiences in the growth and development of children at their level.
 Prerequisite: Educ 40.
-(Co-listed with Educ 219) - 222 Revolution And Romanticism In The Arts 1785 1832 (LEC 3.0) This course will investigate the great revolution of thought, perception, language, through art during the period between 1785 and 1832.
+(Co-listed with Educ 219) Co-listed with: Educ 219 - 222 Revolution and Romanticism in the Arts 1785 - 1832 (Lect 3.0) This course will investigate the great revolution of thought, perception, language, through art during the period between 1785 and 1832.
 Artists, writers, and musicians to be studied include: Blake, David, Wordsworth, and Beethoven.
 The role of art and artists to the French Revolution will be stressed.
-Prerequisite: Introductory level Art or History course. - 245 Thomas Hart Benton And The Tradition Of American Art (LEC 3.0) Missouri artist Tom Benton lived amidst controversy and acclaim from the 1920's to the 1970's.
+Prerequisite: Introductory level Art or History course. - 245 Thomas Hart Benton and the Tradition of American Art (Lect 3.0) Missouri artist Tom Benton lived amidst controversy and acclaim from the 1920's to the 1970's.
 The American tradition from which Benton grew will be studied, then his own work and his subsequent influence.

-- Prerequisite: Art 85 or Art 80. - 250 Thematic Studies In Film & Literature (LEC 3.0) Different thematic relationships between film & literature (e.g., Poe & Hitchcock, Shakespeare on Film, etc.) will be studied.
-Prerequisite: Art 85. - 251 Genre Studies In Film & Literature (LEC 3.0) Topics examine various generic relationships between film & literature. (e.g., comedy, film noir, western film/literature) Prerequisite: Art 85. - 255 Script To Screen: How Books Become Films (LEC 3.0) This course will focus on how words are transmuted into film images.
+Prerequisite: Art 85 or Art 80. - 250 Thematic Studies in Film & Literature (Lect 3.0) Different thematic relationships between film

+& literature (e.g., Poe & Hitchcock, Shakespeare on Film, etc.) will be studied.
+Prerequisite: Art 85.

+- 251 Genre Studies in Film & Literature (Lect 3.0) Topics examine various generic relationships between film & literature. (e.g., comedy, film noir, western film/literature) Prerequisite: Art 85. - 255 Script to Screen: How Books Become Films (Lect 3.0) This course will focus on how words are transmuted into film images.
 By comparing the tests of poems, stories, and novels with the finished film, a double appreciation of both film and literature is gained.
-Prerequisite: Introductory level Art or Literature course. - 300 Special Problems (IND 0.0-6.0) Problems or readings on specific subjects or projects in the department.
-Consent of instructor required. - 301 Special Topics (Variable 0.0-6.0) This course is designed to give the department an opportunity to test a new course.
+Prerequisite: Introductory level Art or Literature course. - 300 Special Problems (Variable) Problems or readings on specific subjects or projects in the department.
+Consent of instructor required. - 301 Special Topics (Variable) This course is designed to give the department an opportunity to test a new course.
 Variable title.